koordinates/kart/docs/pages/development/approximated_types.rst

 ------------------

-Kart has a particular set of data types that it supports (see :ref:`Datasets V2`).
+Kart has a particular set of data types that it supports (see :ref:`Table Datasets V3`).
 The different types of working copies that Kart supports also have their own sets of data types that they support.
 Most Kart data types are well-supported by most working copies, but for those data types that are not, they have to be "approximated" by the closest